NicolasEhrhardt/CS224N/README.md

 Run
 ===

-I created two script for conveniency:
+I created two scripts for conveniency:

     - test.sh: script to test the algorithm with in the given parameters
     - testall.sh: generates the learning curves for the extra question.